openl2m/openl2m/docs/configuration/cmd_templates.rst

 The description will be shown as a hover-over text over the name.

 The Command Template is the special sauce.
-Here you can use up to 8 freely definable input fields, and up to 4 pick lists, ie lists where you can preconfigure the selectable values.
+Here you can use up to 8 freely definable input fields, and up to 5 pick lists, i.e lists where you can pre-configure the selectable values.

 You can reference these fields by enclosing them in double curlies, ie between {{ and }}